DavidCisar/BondTokenImplementation/DOCUMENTATION.md

 - Primary Market: The contract ensures instant delivery vs. payments (DvP) for new issuances.
 - Secondary Market: Investors can transfer bond tokens, with ownership changes reflected in the Crypto Securities Registry (CSR contract).

-  <i>**ATTENTION:**</i> These transfers only reflect asset transfers.
+  <i>**ATTENTION:**</i> Secondary market transfers only reflect asset transfers.
 Thus, only one part of the exchange is completed inside one transaction.
 They do not include payments.
 To achieve this, blockchain-based decentralized Exchanges or Over-the-Counter Exchanges have the ability to reflect both transfers in a single transaction, thhus allowing instant DvP.

 ### 4. Corporate Actions
 - Issuers can execute corporate actions such as interest payments and bond buybacks on-chain.